thomcc/cargo-lichking/README.md

-# cargo-lichking
-## automated LIcense CHecKING for rust
+# cargo-lichking <small>automated LIcense CHecKING for rust</small>

-`cargo lichking` is a [Cargo][] subcommand that checks licensing information for dependencies
+`cargo lichking` is a [Cargo][] subcommand that checks licensing information for dependencies. **Liches are not lawyers**, the information output from this tool is provided as a hint to where you may need to look for licensing issues but in no way represents legal advice or guarantees correctness.

-It will eventually have compatibility checking based off this [License Slide][] by David A. Wheeler.
+To get a list of all your (transitive) dependencies licenses just run `cargo lichking`.
+To check license compatibility based off this [License Slide][] by David A. Wheeler run `cargo lichking --check`.

 [Cargo]: https://github.com/rust-lang/cargo
 [License Slide]: http://www.dwheeler.com/essays/floss-license-slide.html